Tomoka Nishiyama: Professional Admission Test

 On August 9, 2024, the announced that it had approved Nishiyama's application for the Professional Admission Test, making her the second woman to be approved for the test.
 (Note: The first was Kana Fukuma, who took the test in August–October 2022.)
 She satisfied the criteria for the test the previous month when she defeated a regular professional in the official tournament play to improve her recent record against regular professionals to 13 wins and 7 losses for a winning percentage of 65%.
-Nishiyama's test consists of a best-of-five test match against the five most recently promoted regular professionals (Yūjirō Takahashi, Taiki Yamakawa, Hirotoshi Ueno, Kenta Miyajima and Kanta Masegi) with her needing to win three of the five games to be awarded regular professional status as a "Free Class" professional.
-The schedule is for one game to be played a month starting in September 2024 under official game conditions.
+Nishiyama's test consisted of a best-of-five test match against the five most recently promoted regular professionals (Yūjirō Takahashi, Taiki Yamakawa, Hirotoshi Ueno, Kenta Miyajima and Kanta Masegi with her needing to win three of the five games to be awarded regular professional status as a "Free Class" professional.
+The schedule was for one game to be played a month starting in September 2024 under official game conditions.

 Nishiyama's first game of her test against was held on September 10; she won the game in 132 moves to move one step closer to becoming the first woman to be awarded regular professional status by the JSA.
-Game 2 of the test against Taiki Yamakawa was played on October 2, 2024, with Yamakawa winning in 104 moves.
+Game 2 of the test against was played on October 2, 2024, with Yamakawa winning in 104 moves.
 Five days before the game on September 27, 2024, the JSA posted on its official website that Nishiyama had been diagnosed with COVID-19, and that Game 4 of her 4th Hakurei Title Match scheduled to be held the following day (September 28, 2024) against challenger was being postponed as a result.
 After her Game 2 loss to Yamakawa, Nishiyama stated she was "sorry for any inconvenience she caused due to her inability to take better care of health" and that she "would try to show her true playing strength in Game 3".
 Nishiyama faced in Game 3 on November 8, 2024, but lost the game in 109 moves, which left her needing to win her next two games to pass the test.
 Game 4 against was played on December 17, 2024, at the JSA's new Kansai Branch Office; Nishiyama won the game in 95 moves which meant the result of her test would be decided in Game 5 scheduled to be held in January 2025.
-Game 5 against was played on January 22, 2025 at the Kansai Brach office; Nishiyama lost which meant she failed the test.
+Game 5 against was played on January 22, 2025, at the Kansai Brach office; Nishiyama lost which meant she failed the test.
 At a post-game press conference, Nishiyama stated that the test was a good experience that she gained a lot from even though she failed, and that she was happy it brought more attention to Women's professional shogi.

 Personal life

 Nishiyama's older sister Shizuka is a Go professional.

+At the end of November 2025, the posted on its official website that Nishiyama had gotten married and would continue to complete under her maiden name.